 Let’s start by loading in Wavetable from the instrument browser.
 Once that is loaded in drop the chord midi effect in front of the synth.
 This will create our chord.
 In the shift values set them to 3, 10 and 14.
 And also set one to 13, this will give us the chord a darker edge.
 When trying to create tension and edge which Dark Techno is great at use the note next to your root note but a octave up or down for example if you use G#3 also use the A2 or A4.

-The sound is a little low so set the global transpose to +12 (up an octave)
+The sound is a little low in pitch so set the global transpose to +12 (up an octave)

 It's time to move on to the filter section.
 Here we are going to use two low pass filters in serial mode so filter 1 runs into filter 2.
 Start by switching on both filters, double check you are in serial mode, which can be selected via the drop-down menu at the bottom of the filter window.
 Now set filter 1 to 70Hz for the cutoff frequency and resonance to 42%.
 While we are here lets set the filter circuit to MS2 and drive it by 6dB.